 Use content automation or content curation software.
 This is a huge no-no if you’re serious about content curation.
 Using automated content curation software strips all the “value add” from your content.
 Good content curation ALWAYS includes a human element.
 Your readers are relying on your expert opinion and judgment.

 Speaking of automation, if you’re on Twitter, you may have noticed those automated daily “newspapers” in your feed.
 They usually say something like, “The So-and-So Daily is Out!
 Top stories via @xyz.”
 Yeah, not a fan.
 This is a type of automated (or semi-automated, at best) content that allows you to select sources from your Twitter feed and let automated software such as paper.li do the rest.
 Yes, you can choose a degree of human involvement if you so choose, such as your sources, stories to include, and on-page positioning, but it’s still a far cry from true content curation.

 Over-Curate.
 I think I just made up a new term.
 What I mean by over-curate is to include too many articles or pieces of information.
 If you’re providing a lot (like A LOT) of info, it’s hard for it to all be top quality.
 Give readers only the very best pieces of information on your topic.
 They’ll appreciate it.

 Get into a content curation rut.
 Keep your content fresh and interesting by providing your readers with varied information from varied sources.
-A good content curator will always be on the look-out for new information sources and diverse perspectives.
-Keep it mixed up with video, images, blog posts, web content, infographics, etc., too.
+A good content curator will always be on the lookout for new information sources and diverse perspectives.
+Keep it mixed up with video, images, blog posts, web content, and infographics.